 I am the first person to cringe at a preplanned agenda while traveling.
 I want time for spontaneity and the ability to take advantage of what’s happening at that moment.
-But….
-I do have a broad outline of what I want to do, see and try before I arrive anywhere.
-So, as I work with clients, I ask them a few questions about their trip goals.
-Specifically, what are the items on your “must do/must see” list.
+But… I do have a broad outline of what I want to do, see and try before I arrive anywhere.
+As you plan your Key West trip, ask yourself what are my trip’s goals?
+Specifically, what are the items on your “must do/must see” list?

-Before your vacation, decide what is the most important things you want to see and/or do.
-In Key West it maybe a sunset sail or fishing or a play or a concert.
-Whatever it is… pre-plan that, then leave days free to fill in with spur of the moment ideas.
-While in Key West, that maybe an afternoon at the bar listening to a great band or wandering through the many shops and galleries on Duval.
+Before your vacation, decide what are the most important things you want to see and/or do.
+In Key West, it may be a sunset sail or fishing or a play, or a concert.
+Whatever it is… pre-plan that, then leave days free to fill in with spur-of-the-moment ideas.
+While in Key West, that may be an afternoon at the bar listening to a great band or wandering through the many shops and galleries on Duval.

 Any activity that is dependent on the weather, such as sunset sails and fishing, I always suggest you plan those early in your trip.
 So, if Mother Nature decides to bring in a small craft advisory or an evening of rain showers, the cruise or charter can easily be moved to a later day in your trip.

 I get that too.
-But, here is the risk you run…. you may not get to do the activity you really wanted.
-If you are ok with that, well I am too.
-My job is to help you plan your trip and make it the best trip possible based on your wants, needs and budget.
+But, here is the risk you run… you may not get to do the activity you really wanted.

 So, if you wake up and it’s a rainy day, plan some indoor activities.
-Go visit the aquarium, the butterfly conservatory or any of the many museums in town.
+Go visit the aquarium, the butterfly conservatory, or any of the many museums in town.
 (These are affiliate links which means, I will earn a small commission if you use these to book your activities) Plans can be flexible.
 Trust, me I get it.
-Nothing makes me cringe and stress more than a totally set in stone, minute-by-minute, vacation agenda.
+Nothing makes me cringe and stress more than a totally set-in-stone, minute-by-minute, vacation agenda.
 Yikes, really?
-Because, those agendas never plan for an afternoon of sleeping off a few too many brunch Bloody Mary’s by the pool.
+Because those agendas never plan for an afternoon of sleeping off a few too many brunch Bloody Mary’s by the pool.

-The best time to plan for your must do things is … before you arrive.
-Work with us and we can help you figure out what tours book up quickly and which ones you can probably do on the spur of the moment.
+The best time to plan for your must-do things is … before you arrive.
 Really, really want to go fishing?
 Then you will need to book that early.
 Want to see the Dry Tortugas?
 Those tours fill up months ahead of time.
 Those fill up quickly.
 Sunset cruises happen every night in Key West.
 Probably can get a seat on one of the many boats going out, but if your heart is set on a specific cruise, then pre-plan that.
 Want some ideas of what to do while in Key West… and book ahead of time?
 Check out our tour page.